Ankheg 5e: Stats and Guide for Players & DMs

 I’m a firm believer that most fantasy creatures should have different “classes” or subsets.
 For an insect creature such as the ankheg, the solution to that is pretty simple.
 If we create a Larval Ankheg and an Ankheg Brood Queen we end up with a spread of creatures that feels realistic, unlike the strange setup where every ankheg is exactly the same.

 A larval ankheg would be the baby version, probably only CR ¼ or CR ½.
 This creature would have fewer hit points, would only be a medium-size creature, and would have a less developed chitin, meaning its AC would be 11 across its entire body.
-We would also change the actual ability scores as well, reducing strength by 2 to drop the modifier a bit.

 The brood queen, however, is a serious threat, and we should be doing more than just the obvious bits that come with a higher CR.
-Sure, more HP and AC are a given and so are higher ability scores, but we should be introducing something unique that makes this feel like a leader, like a queen you shouldn’t have angered.

 We’re going for a CR 8 creature, so here’s my proposal: